Rohit-Saini7/22-Follow-Along-Link-Highlighter/README.md

 # TwentySecond challange of [JavaScript30](https://javascript30.com/)

 This challange is about trackng mouse cursor and highlighting links with a follow along highlighter.
-Location permission is required for its proper finctioning.
 To experience on your own visit [here](https://rohit-saini7.github.io/22-Follow-Along-Link-Highlighter/).

 ## What is JavaScript 30